moineaulab/CRISPRStudio/README.md

 fasta36:

-mcl: The sofware can be downloaded at https://micans.org/mcl/ or through MacPorts
+mcl can be downloaded at https://micans.org/mcl/ or through MacPorts:

 ```
 sudo port install mcl